 5. My current pack brings unique lessons as well

-Monster is a jokester and he makes us laugh with his antics.
-He was a trash dog to some fool who has no idea of the joy they missed out on by throwing him out.
-He is still a food chow hound, and I think he remembers being a starving puppy.
-Monster lives in abundance with my husband and me and we get love abundance and silly antics in return.
+Monster is a jokester, and he makes us laugh with his antics.
+He was a trash dog to some fool who has no idea of the joy they missed out on by throwing him away.
+He is still a chow hound; I think he remembers being a starving puppy.
+Monster lives in abundance with my husband and me, and we get love abundance and silly antics in return.

 My 12-year-old foster failure, Lacy, shows me that it’s important to get up and out for a daily walk, even if your old bones hurt along the way.
 On some days, Lacy doesn’t want to walk all the way down to our pond, and that’s fine.
 I trust her to know what she can handle and what she can’t.

 I have many life lessons still to learn, but today I am thankful for all that my dogs have taught me so far.
 I plan on being a slow learner so that I can always have many dogs in my house and so that their teaching can continue.
 After all, my big-hearted dogs demonstrate how to allow my own heart to grow.
 With luck, I can even learn to forgive as quickly as my dogs do and to love everybody until I have a valid reason not to.

 What lessons have your dog taught you?
 What are you thankful for in your dogs?
 Tell us in the comment section below — and Happy Thanksgiving!

 - 5 Tips for Managing Your Anxiety at a Multi-Dog Thanksgiving

 - Hilary Swank to Host “Great American Dog-a-Thon” on Thanksgiving